smbanaie/GermanWeatherDataExample/README.md

 > 3 browsers, then the cardinality is 3 x 200 x 3=1800.

 The thing is: I anticipated something like this and made sure I don't have too many tags.
-Currently the measurements only consist the Station Identifier (505 Stations) and a Quality Code (3 Values).
-So the cardinality of the tags shouldn't be too high and the tags are not highly dynamic.
+Currently the measurements only consist the Station Identifier (505 Stations) and a Quality Code (3 Values) as tags.
+So the cardinality of the tags isn't too high and the tags are not highly dynamic.

 Probably helpful links for further research: